twintproject/twint/README.md

     - `--limit` feature allowing a user to specify how many Tweets get scraped (Incriments of 20).
     - `--count` feature to display the total number of Tweets collected at the end of a Tweep session.
     - `--stats` feature to display the number of replies, retweets, and likes.
+    - `-g` feature to scrape tweets in a radius of a gps location.
 - Fixed:
     - `Error handling` - Moved to a seperate function and better organized.
 ### 1/21/18